louischatriot/nedb/README.md

 You can use NeDB as an in-memory only datastore or as a persistent datastore.
 One datastore is the equivalent of a MongoDB collection.
 The constructor is used as follows `new Datastore(options)` where `options` is an object with the following fields:

 * `filename` (optional): path to the file where the data is persisted.
 If left blank, the datastore is automatically considered in-memory only.
 It cannot end with a `~` which is used in the temporary files NeDB uses to perform crash-safe writes.
+* `fileMode` (optional): file access mode for newly created files.
+Should be specified as number, as ex: 0o640.
+If not set, NodeJS default behaviour is used.
 * `inMemoryOnly` (optional, defaults to `false`): as the name implies.
 * `timestampData` (optional, defaults to `false`): timestamp the insertion and last update of all documents, with the fields `createdAt` and `updatedAt`.
 User-specified values override automatic generation, usually useful for testing.
 * `autoload` (optional, defaults to `false`): if used, the database will automatically be loaded from the datafile upon creation (you don't need to call `loadDatabase`).
 Any command issued before load is finished is buffered and will be executed when load is done.